Civic Engagement Logo

 Individuals sharing their skills and knowledge through actions intended to improve communities, states, nations, the world, and themselves.

-• Civic Engagement will continue to be a school-level application.
-Star Recognition will continue to be based on the percentage of schools in the district who have earned the Civic Advocacy Network award.
+• Civic Advocacy Network (CAN) awards will continue to be a school-level application.
+Star Recognition will continue to be based on the percentage of schools in the district who have earned the CAN award.
 Learn more on the Civic Engagement Star Recognition webpage.

 • Promising practices have been phased out and will no longer count towards the percentage of schools in a district who have earned an award.
 Schools who have earned a promising practice in the past will need to apply again for the award.

-• The school-level Civic Advocacy Network application has been updated for schools who have never won a Civic Advocacy Network award (as well as those who earned a promising practice in the past).
+• The school-level CAN application has been updated for schools who have never won a CAN award (as well as those who earned a promising practice in the past).

-• A new school-level Civic Advocacy Network RENEWAL application has been added.
+• A new school-level CAN RENEWAL Application has been added.
 If your school needs to complete this application, an email will be sent directly to your school principal and superintendent.
 Schools must complete the renewal application after THREE years in the network.
 If a school does not successfully renew, they will need to reapply for the award in the future.

 TitleDescription

-2025 Civic Advocacy Network Award Application Application in pdf format for planning purposes.
+2025-2026 Civic Advocacy Network Award Application Planning Document PDF Application for planning purposes.

 Civic Advocacy Network Award Scoring Rubic This document provides educators with information about the scoring process for the application.